noncent/instagram-data-scraper/README.md

 - 5 - Remove htaccess [re_write apache module] dependencies
 - 6 - Added PHP Code to build PHP array
 - 7 - Some minor UI changes

+> Committed repo change code version 2.1
+- 8 - Updated Class Instagram
+- 9-  Updated JavaScript Code
+- 11- Updated Content
+- 12- Add MultiCurl feature [Thanks to @Pete Warden][https://github.com/petewarden/ParallelCurl]
+- 13- Added Error Handling
 `

 Feel free to use and enjoy!! & Yes! all feedbacks, enhancement are most welcome...

+## Request:
+The application is provided free of cost and for learning purpose that how we can scrape a website html source code.
+It not intended to harm anyone or any illegal use.
+Kindly, respect user's privacy and others efforts.
+Do not try to intent break something.
+The World is Beautiful More Then We thought :)

+Thank you all :) :|